fitnycdigitalinitiatives/tenure/_sections/digitalProjects.md

 - Developed website using [Jekyll](https://jekyllrb.com/) and [MiniComp](https://minicomp.github.io/wiki/)
 - First Library digital initiative to be hosted using [Github Pages](https://pages.github.com/)
-- Assisted in the transferring of the FIT Authors program from direction under the Faculty Senate Library Committee to the Library directly; developed forms and procedures for maintaining the program
+- Assisted in the transfer of the FIT Authors program from direction under the Faculty Senate Library Committee to the Library directly; developed forms and procedures for maintaining the program
 - Site statistics: 1,366 unique users with 5,497 total pageviews

 ## Teaching Business and Labor History to Art and Design Students [businesshistory.fitnyc.edu](https://businesshistory.fitnyc.edu/)